gyrdym/ml_preprocessing/README.md

 ### Pipeline

-There is a convenient way to organize a bunch of data preprocessing operations - `Pipeline`:
+There is a convenient way to organize a sequence of data preprocessing operations - `Pipeline`:

 ````dart
 final pipeline = Pipeline(dataFrame, [